oasysgames/oasys-governance-contract/README.md

 # oasys-governance-contract
-Contracts governing the Oasys ecosystem: A gradual transition from centralized governance by the Oasys Core Team to decentralized governance by Council members
+Contracts governing the Oasys ecosystem: A gradual transition from centralized governance by the Oasys Core Team to decentralized governance by Council members.

+The Oasys Hub (L1) does not permit the deployment of contracts directly.
+We have imposed a restriction at the implementation level that prevents deployment from Externally Owned Accounts (EOAs), meaning no EOA is able to deploy contracts.
+Instead, we facilitate contract deployment through contract accounts using the `CREATE2` opcode.
+The Oasys Hub is intended to function as a public platform for game developers, and it was not designed to accommodate a vast array of contracts that are unrelated to gaming, such as those used in DeFi.
+This restriction is in place for that reason.

 ## The Initial Governance Contract (v0)